microsoft/tensorflow-directml-plugin/README.md

 ### Disabling Telemetry

-The official builds of tensorflow-directml (hosted on [PyPI](https://pypi.org/project/tensorflow-directml-plugin/)) have data collection enabled.
+The official builds of tensorflow-directml-plugin (hosted on [PyPI](https://pypi.org/project/tensorflow-directml-plugin/)) have data collection enabled.
 This telemetry is enabled when building with `--config=dml_telemetry` (i.e. the `--telemetry` switch in `build.py`), but it is disabled by default for local builds.

 ## Trademarks Notice